top of page

 Each level progresses through three stages:

-1. Foundation — first structure exists and is actively used
+1. Foundation — anatomy exists and is actively used

-3. Enterprise — structure governs the full scope.
+3. Enterprise — single anatomy model governs the full scope.

 How the ICMG Model Differs from Generic EA Maturity Models

-Traditional EA maturity models assess how architecture is practiced.
+Traditional EA maturity models assess how IT architecture is practiced.
 They evaluate:

 • organizational roles.

-These indicators measure architectural discipline but do not confirm whether initiatives operate under one consistent structure.
+These indicators measure architectural discipline but do not confirm whether initiatives operate under one consistent anatomy.

-Organizations often achieve high maturity ratings while still operating multiple competing architectures across programs and departments.
+Organizations often achieve high maturity ratings while still operating multiple competing architectureacross programs and departments.

 The ICMG model evaluates convergence instead of capability.